 The hypoglycaemic mechanism of action of SGLT-2 inhibitors is to inhibit the reabsorption of glucose that has been filtered by the glomeruli in the kidneys.
 For this reason, their glucose lowering is limited by declining renal function (since the amount of filtered glucose is reduced).
-In 2021, there are four SGLT-2 inhibitors licensed in the UK for glucose lowering (dapagliflozin, canagliflozin empagliflozin and ertugliflozin) and only canagliflozin is currently recommended for initiation when an individual's eGFR is <60 mL/min/1.73 m (ie CKD stage 3a).
-Canagliflozin can be initiated down to an eGFR of 45 mL/min/1.73 m but can only be prescribed at its higher 300 mg dose when the eGFR is $\geq$ 60 mL/min/1.73 m.
-In Europe, including the UK, all SGLT-2 inhibitors should be withdrawn when the eGFR falls below 45 mL/min/1.73 m (ie CKD stage 3b), with the caveat below applying to certain individuals treated with canagliflozin.
+In 2021, there are four SGLT-2 inhibitors licensed in the UK for glucose lowering (dapagliflozin, canagliflozin empagliflozin and ertugliflozin) and only canagliflozin is currently recommended for initiation when an individual's eGFR is <60 mL/min/1.73 m2 (ie CKD stage 3a).
+Canagliflozin can be initiated down to an eGFR of 45 mL/min/1.73 m2 but can only be prescribed at its higher 300 mg dose when the eGFR is ≥60 mL/min/1.73 m2.
+In Europe, including the UK, all SGLT-2 inhibitors should be withdrawn when the eGFR falls below 45 mL/min/1.73 m2 (ie CKD stage 3b), with the caveat below applying to certain individuals treated with canagliflozin.
 Dapagliflozin and ertugliflozin doses do not need to be altered according to eGFR, while canagliflozin and empagliflozin should only be used at their lower doses in people with stage 3a CKD.

 In 2020, canagliflozin received a licence update for the treatment of diabetic kidney disease as an add-on to standard of care (eg ACE-inhibitors or ARBs) at a dose of 100 mg once daily.
-The licence allows for initiation of canagliflozin down to an eGFR of 30 mL/min/1.73 m and continuation for individuals already taking canagliflozin to the point of renal replacement therapy.
+195 The licence allows for initiation of canagliflozin down to an eGFR of 30 mL/min/1.73 m2 and continuation for individuals already taking canagliflozin to the point of renal replacement therapy.
 This change follows similar licence changes in Canada and elsewhere in the world.
+196

 There was initially a concern that drugs which primarily affect the kidneys (not previously a target organ for glucose lowering) could be harmful, despite the lack of adverse effects seen in (the very rare cases of) benign familial glucosuria, where SGLT-2 activity is diminished.
 Post-marketing reports from the US Food and Drug Administration (FDA) Adverse Event Reporting System (FAERS) identified a potential signal for acute kidney injury (AKI) with SGLT-2 inhibitors.
-This probably reflected the initial decline in eGFR due to the known renal haemodynamic effects of SGLT-2 inhibition.
-In contrast, three large cardiovascular outcome trials for SGLT-2 inhibitors have shown evidence for renoprotection, and this was also seen in individuals who had an eGFR of 30-60 mL/min/1.73 m, people in whom SGLT-2 inhibitors would currently not be initiated for glucose lowering.200,201,202 In addition, the CANVAS, DECLARE-TIMI and VERTIS CV trials showed a numerical reduction in acute kidney injury (AKI) in those receiving an SGLT-2 inhibitor versus placebo.
+System (FAERS) identified a potential signal for acute kidney injury (AKI) with SGLT-2 inhibitors.
+SGLT-2 inhibition.
+SGLT-2 inhibition.
+SGLT-2 inhibition.
+SGLT-2 inhibition.
+SGLT-2 inhibition.
+SGLT-2 inhibitors have shown evidence for renoprotection, and this was also seen in individuals who had an eGFR of 30-60 mL/min/1.73 m2, people in whom SGLT-2 inhibitors would currently not be initiated for glucose lowering.
+Science In addition, the CANVAS SGLT-2 Inhibitor SGLT-2 inhibitor versus placebo.
 These findings are supported by a subsequent systematic review and meta-analysis of three published cardiovascular outcome trials (CVOTs) indicating a lower risk of AKI.

-A meta-analysis of randomised clinical trials has shown that SGLT-2 inhibitors marginally increase serum magnesium levels in people with type 2 diabetes, which appears to be a drug-class effect.
-Further investigations are required to examine the clinical significance of elevated magnesium levels in individuals with type 2 diabetes.
+A meta-analysis of randomised clinical trials has shown that SGLT-2 inhibitors marginally increase serum magnesium levels in people with type 2 diabetes, which appears to be a drug-class effect.205 Further investigations are required to examine the clinical significance of elevated magnesium levels in individuals with type 2 diabetes.